wario123/IDD-Fa18-Lab4/README.md

 **a.
 Which color wires correspond to power, ground and signal?**

+Brown: Ground
+Red: Power
+Yellow: Signal

 ### Part 2.
 Connect the Servo to your Arduino

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**

+Should connect to pin 9.

 **b.
 What aspects of the Servo code control angle or speed?**